 (Photos from my research trip back to Oxford in 2016)

-The village of Meadowford-on-Smythe, where Gemma’s tearoom is situated, is entirely fictional (and in fact, there’s a bit of creative licence with the geography – see below!) – however, it is inspired by several real-life Cotswolds villages that I visited during my time living in Oxford.
-In particular, there is a quaint village called Burford with a very famous tearoom called Huffkins Bakery & Tea Rooms, that’s well worth visiting if you’re ever in the area!
+The village of Meadowford-on-Smythe, where Gemma’s tearoom is situated, is entirely fictional (and in fact, there’s a bit of creative licence with the geography – see below!) – however, it is inspired by several real-life Cotswolds villages that I visited during my time living in Oxford and also on my book research trips back to the area when I returned to visit the UK after I’d emigrated Down Under.
+If you’re in the Cotswolds area, some lovely tearooms to visit include the tiny and adorable Smalltalk Tearoom in Bourton-on-the-Water, Rixy’s Cotswold Tearoom in Moreton-in-Marsh, Lucy’s Tearoom in Stow-on-the-Wold and the Priory Tearoom in Burford.

 When I’m writing, I like mixing in real institutions and places as much as I can, since it gives a more authentic feel to the stories and it does mean that you can visit some of the places mentioned in the books! 😊